MySQL 8 Full-Text Search Guide

 How MySQL Calculates Relevance Scores

 MySQL's relevance scoring depends on several factors working together.
-The engine evaluates term frequency (how often a word appears), inverse document frequency (how rare or common the word is across all records), and field length (shorter fields with matching terms score higher than longer ones).
+The engine evaluates term frequency (how often a word appears in a document), inverse document frequency (how rare or common the word is across all records), and field length (shorter fields with matching terms score higher than longer ones).

 By default, MySQL weights matches in title fields higher than matches in body content.
-You can adjust this manually by creating weighted scores in your query.
+This makes sense for most use cases where titles are more descriptive of content than body text.
+However, you can adjust this manually by creating weighted scores in your query to match your specific ranking requirements.

 SELECT id, title,